Health Benefits of Chaga Mushroom Tea

 Chaga has powerful anti-inflammatory, antioxidant, anti-viral, anti-cancer, immune-enhancing, and other more specific therapeutic properties for many health conditions.
 It is also considered an important adaptogen.
 Adaptogens are natural substances that help the body adapt to internal and external stressors.
 They help normalize stress response, balance stress hormones, reduce fatigue, and increase mental sharpness and resistance to disease.
 Other examples of adaptogens include Siberian ginseng (AKA eleuthero), rhodiola, and cordyceps.
 Read medical research on chaga mushrooms here and more cancer-specific research on chaga from Memorial Joan Kettering Cancer Center here.

 The flavor of chaga tea is pleasantly “earthy”, rich yet mild, and slightly nutty.
 Most enjoy drinking it alone but it also compliments just about anything you would want to make with it, whether that be tea, coffee, Dandy Blend, or even soups and sauces.
 While it looks like coffee, it doesn't share coffee's bitter and acidic qualities and it's more earthy tasting than tea.
 The rich, mellow flavor and health supportive properties make it a wonderful coffee replacement.

-Chaga tea is delicious and incredibly easy to make in a slow-cooker as a “continuous brew” beverage.
+If you don't want to buy Chaga tea (the easiest way, obviously), it's also is delicious and incredibly easy to make in a slow-cooker as a “continuous brew” beverage.

 - Place a few chunks of chaga (1/2 ounce or slightly more–see photo at right for a rough estimate) in a 1 1/2 quart slow cooker.